threeport/threeport/internal/sdk/README.md

 # Codegen for Models

-The code generation in this package gets called by the `threeport-sdk codegen api-model` command.
+The code generation in this package gets called by the `threeport-sdk gen api-model` command.
 This command is called when `go generate` is run as instructed by the `//go:generate` comments at the top of the API model files in `pkg/api/<version>/`.
 It is called many times as there are many different files